Chetan51423/Crav-Cart/Readme.md

 7) Code / workflow of searching and element through Search bar<br>
 -> Created the state variable for storing search text --> and use useState()<br>
--> onChangeing state of search box set to state variable using setVariable_Name <br>
+-> onChanging state of search box set to state variable using setVariable_Name <br>
 -> Create another state variable for restaurants <br>
 -> create a filter function which will take searched data inform of statevariable and return related object <br>
 -> finally set the data return by the filter function to render its elements<br>